 Congress and FTA must take all possible actions to safeguard sensitive information related to condition and risk.
 Any compromise of data will hinder the effectiveness of this program.

-Protect safety-sensitive data from state and federal FOIA requests and from admissibility into evidence in state and federal courts (see APTA Recommendations on § 5329).
+Protect safety-sensitive data from state and federal Freedom of Information Act (FOIA) requests and from admissibility into evidence in state and federal courts.
+See APTA Recommendations on 49 U.S.C. § 5329.

 Public Transportation Safety Program (§ 5329)